quickapps/docs/eng/designers/translating-quickapps-cms.md

 * Pull your work.

+You can translate your .po file using a common text editor, or a gettext editor such as [PoEdit](http://www.poedit.net/)

 Example
 -------

-If you want to translte QuickApps CMS to `Albanian` you must create the folowwing file:
+If you want to translte QuickApps CMS to `Albanian` you must create and translate the folowwing file:

     |- Locale/
       |- alb/